hpca-uji/PyDTNN/README.rst

       the model weights and bias will be saved by the model\_checkpoint LR scheduler.

+-  Convolution operation parameters:

+   -  ``--enable_conv_gemm``: Use ConvGemm (implicit gemm) module to realize convolutions in Conv2D layers.
+True if specified.
+   -  ``--enable_conv_winograd``: Use the Winograd algorithm to realize convolutions in Conv2D layers.
+True if specified.
+   -  ``--enable_memory_cache``: Enable the memory cache module to use persistent memory.

 -  Parallelization and other performance-related parameters:

    -  ``--parallel``: Data parallelization modes: ``sequential``,